daveshanley/quobix.com/content/articles/experience-engineering/index.md

 ## What is Experience Engineering?

 OK, so I know I just said that it's an actual term.
-It's a term that I've _ kind of_ made up.
-It is, however, composed of real things that all revolve around **experience**.
+It's a term that I've _kind of_ made up.
+It is, however, composed of real things that all revolve around designing and building **experiences**.

 ### More than just User Interface.